Character/Man vs. Nature: Exploring the Wildest Story Conflict

 2. A rookie firefighter battles personal demons while trapped in a raging wildfire.

-3. Two camp kids are swept up in a fast current on a canoe trip and lose contact with their group.
+3. Two friends are swept up in a fast current on a float trip and lose contact with their group.

 4. A cave biologist's oxygen supply dwindles while they study a new species in a deep cave.